Blessings

 Jubilees 23:9-32

-And at that time the Lord will heal His servants, and they will rise up and see great peace, and drive out their adversaries.
-And the righteous will see and be thankful, and rejoice with joy forever and ever, and will see all their judgments and all their curses on their enemies.
-And their bones will rest in the earth, and their spirits will have much joy, and they will know that it is the Lord who executes judgment, and shows mercy to 100s and 1,000s and to all that love Him.
+At that time, the Lord will heal His servants.
+They will rise up, see peace, and defeat their enemies.
+The righteous will rejoice forever, giving thanks as they witness judgment fall on their enemies.
+Their bones will rest in the earth, but their spirits will overflow with joy.
+They will know it was the Lord who judged and showed mercy to 100s, 1,000s, and all who love Him.

-And you, Moses, write down these words; for thus are they written, and they record them on the heavenly tablets for a testimony for the generations forever.
+And you, Moses, write these words down.
+This is how they’re written, and they’re recorded on the heavenly tablets as a testimony for all generations forever.